frostmar/deconflict/README.md

 # deconflict

 This project contains some sample code that implements some common conflict resolution strategies for Apache CouchDB or Cloudant.
-A documnet conflict arises when two copies of the same document are modified in different ways on disconnected nodes.
+A document conflict arises when two copies of the same document are modified in different ways on disconnected nodes.
 When the nodes reconnect (by replication or when a partitioned cluster re-forms), the document will enter a conflicted state.

 We can see if a document is conflicted by fetching it with '?conflicts=true':